How to Choose the Perfect Aquarium Tank Size

 1. Number and Size of Fish

-Species like neon tetras or guppies can thrive in a 10-gallon tank.
+Species like neon tetras and guppies thrive in smaller spaces.
+A 10-gallon tank is perfect for these tiny swimmers.

 2. Type of Fish